Preview

-In this type, increment operator is fixed before the variable name.
-It immediately adds one to the existing value of variable .
+In prefix form of the increment operator ++ sign is placed before the operand.
+It adds one to the existing value of variable then takes the incremented value of variable .

 Example: ++a.

-In this type, the increment operator is fixed after variable name.
-It adds one to the value of variable in the next step.
+In postfix form of increment operator ++ sign is placed after the operand.
+It adds one to the value of variable in next statement.

 Example: a++.

-it is represented as –.
-It subtracts one from the present value of a variable.
+Decrement operator (–) is used to subtract one from the existing value of a variable.

-In this type, decrement operator is fixed before the variable name.
-It immediately subtracts one from the existing value of variable .
+In prefix form of decrement operator — sign is placed before the operand.
+It subtracts one from the existing value of variable then takes the decremented value of variable.

 Example: –a

-In this type, the decrement operator is fixed after variable name.
-It subtracts one from the value of variable in the next step.
+In postfix form of decrement operator — sign is placed after the operand.
+It subtracts one from the existing value of variable in the next statement.

 Example: a–